Geography BA (Hons)

 QS Stars University Ratings

-- The BA Geography course has fieldwork embedded at every level, including at least one mandatory residential field trip to enhance your applied geographical skills2.
+• The Geography BA (Hons) course has fieldwork embedded at every level, with a minimum of three mandatory field trips2 that aim to enhance your applied geographical skills (these trips are at no additional cost to you).

-- You will acquire basic capabilities in Geographical Information Systems (GIS), a key skill sought by many employers.
-All students receive a certificate of GIS training on successful completion of an appropriate exercise.
+• You will acquire basic capabilities in Geographical Information Systems (GIS), a key skill sought by many employers.
+All students will receive a certificate of GIS training upon successful completion of an appropriate exercise.

-- Students will also utilise the Simulation Centre, which enables geographical and environmental phenomena to be visualised in a safe setting that allows students to grasp issues and implications.
-This unique aspect of studying geography at Coventry facilitates an experience of fieldwork, research methods and hazard simulation, all within a monitored and recorded environment that allows students to develop skills, receive immediate feedback on their development and prepare for the transition into the workplace after graduation4.
+• You will also utilise the Simulation Centre, which enables geographical and environmental phenomena to be visualised in a safe setting that allows you to grasp issues and implications.
+This aspect of studying geography at Coventry facilitates an experience of fieldwork, research methods and hazard simulation, all within a monitored and recorded environment that allows you to develop skills, receive immediate feedback on your development and prepare for the transition into the workplace, after graduation4.

 What you'll study